dieterich-lab/mAFiA/README.md

 --arch ${mafia}/rnaarch \
 > ${basecall} &
 ```
 You should see the file ${basecall} growing.
-This step should take about 20 mins on a GPU machine.
+On a reasonably modern GPU machine, this step should take about 20 mins.

 ## 2. Alignment
 Align basecalling results to reference genome.
 Filter, sort, and index BAM file.